Mightymanh/refreshing_Git/README.md

 # refreshing_Git
-This is for refreshing my knowledge about Github and Git
+This is for refreshing my knowledge about Github and Git.
+Hi everyone its me Mighty Manh.